How long have we been hearing the US HealthCare System is broken?

 You said earlier, we must look at the motives of these virtual healthcare providers.
 What are the motives of Global Rescue Direct?

 As Global Business Owners with Global Rescue Direct, that question is the whole reason we locked arms with Global Rescue Direct.
-Lynn and I understand business.
+We understand business.
 We understand the power of helping people.
 In our Global Rescue Direct business model, we make a difference BEFORE we make a dime!
 The motive of Global Rescue Direct is to resolve a common healthcare matter outright, as best we can, VIRTUALLY.
 And, if we NEVER have to file a claim, that’s GREAT!
 Everyone wins!
-So, we believe you are beginning to see how the ends justifies the means…Big insurance is focused on maximizing profitability…while Global Rescue Direct is focused on providing a high-quality, effective solution at a cost every person, in every zip code can afford!
+So, we believe you are beginning to see how the ends justifies the means…Big insurance is focused on maximizing profitability…while Global Rescue Direct is focused on providing a high-quality, effective solution and solve the medical care need at the least expensive level, if and when possible!

 Why would Global Rescue Direct choose the direct-selling business model versus traditional marketing business model?